yusuffemreavsar/yusuffemreavsar/README.md

 Hi I'm Yusuf Emre
 ==================================================================================================================================

-.NET Developer & Electronic Engineer.
+Software Developer & Electronic Engineer.
 -------------------------------------

 I am an aspiring software developer passionate about web development, with a